Teach Shakespeare? Looking for vibrant ideas for Shakespeare lesson plans? Read on!

 I teach the plays in context though.

-ELA teachers should consider the ramifications of only teaching pieces of a a Shakespearean play.
+ELA teachers should consider the ramifications of only teaching pieces of a a Shakespearean play and never teaching a complete play.
 What are we teachers telling students if we don’t cover the entire play?
 Are we telling them that studying a difficult piece in its entirety is not important?
 That they can’t do it?
 That they should just pick the fun parts of all literature?

 And?
 In a culture where students struggle to recognize fake news, I will teach my students to look at all of a resource.
 The context matters.
 It matters that the plebeians just trusted Brutus five seconds ago and now agree with Antony.
 Teachers should highlight Antony’s famous speech, but students should have a chance to read all of the play.
 Teaching “bits” echoes the problem with students merely looking at “soundbites” from today’s culture and making decisions based off that.

 As I teach Shakespeare’s plays, my methods and approaches grow and change.
 I wrote out my specific ideas, links, and activities for Julius Caesar and Romeo and Juliet.
-Those posts should provide you extra support!
+Those posts should provide you extra support as you build your Shakespeare lesson plans!
 I update them as I find new resources.

 Do you need more processes and ideas?
 Do you want more ideas for when you teach Shakespeare?
 Melissa at Reading and Writing Haven has more Shakespeare lesson plan ideas.
 Plus!
 I’d love for you to join our Facebook group of compassionate educators who share ideas for tough lessons like Shakespeare.